mui/material-ui/docs/data/material/customization/breakpoints/breakpoints.md

     [theme.breakpoints.up('md')]: {
       backgroundColor: 'red',
     },
+    // container query equivalent
+    [theme.breakpoints.up('md', 'container')]: {
+      backgroundColor: 'red',
     },
+  },
 });
 ```

-### `theme.breakpoints.down(key) => media query`
+### `theme.breakpoints.down(key, query) => media / container query`

 <!-- Keep in sync with packages/mui-system/src/createTheme/createBreakpoints.d.ts -->

 #### Arguments

 1. `key` (_string_ | _number_): A breakpoint key (`xs`, `sm`, etc.) or a screen width number in px.
+2. `query` ('media' | 'container'): Optional param to define whether a `container` query or a `media` query should be built.
+Defaults to `media`.

 #### Returns

+`media / container query`: Either
-`media query`: A media query string ready to be used with most styling solutions, which matches screen widths less than the screen size given by the breakpoint key (exclusive).
+* a `media query` string ready to be used with most styling solutions, which matches screen widths less than the screen size given by the breakpoint key (exclusive)
+* or a `container query` string which matches container widths less than the width given by the breakpoint key (exclusive).
+The breakpoint width is compared to the next outer container with `container-type: inline-size` defined.

 #### Examples